Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models

-\textbf{Adversarial Graph Contrastive Learning} It has been shown that the quality of augmentations is critical for graph contrastive learning \cite{ You2020GraphAugmentations, Zhu2021AnLearning}. \tsf{GCL or GraphCL?} To maximise expressivity in these augmentations adversarial strategies have been proposed \cite{Hassani2020ContrastiveGraphs, Zhao2023UnsupervisedLearning}. \citet{Suresh2021AdversarialLearning} propose \textbf{Ad}versarial-\textbf{G}raph \textbf{C}ontrastive \textbf{L}earning (AD-GCL), with their method training both an encoder and a `view-learner' $\mathcal{T}_{\theta}$.
+\paragraph{Adversarial Graph Contrastive Learning} The quality of augmentations is critical for graph contrastive learning \cite{ You2020GraphAugmentations, Zhu2021AnLearning}.
+To maximise expressivity in these augmentations adversarial strategies have been proposed \cite{Hassani2020ContrastiveGraphs, Zhao2023UnsupervisedLearning}. \citet{Suresh2021AdversarialLearning} propose Adversarial-Graph Contrastive Learning (AD-GCL), with their method training both an encoder and a `view-learner' $\mathcal{T}_{\theta}$.
 AD-GCL performs the standard GCL protocol with weight updates to a parameterised ($\theta$) set of augmenting functions $\mathcal{T_{\theta}}$ through the contrastive loss.
 Here $\mathcal{T_{\theta}}$ learns augmentations that minimise mutual information between the source and augmented graphs through edge dropping.
 The encoder, adversarially to this, learns to maximise shared information between the respective augmentations.
-The updates for $\mathcal{T}$ are regularised such that augmentations are not entirely destructive.
+The updates for $\mathcal{T_{\theta}}$ are regularised such that augmentations are not entirely destructive.

-\textbf{One For All} A work concurrent with ours is One-For-All (OFA) \cite{Liu2023OneTasks}.
-OFA employs a single model on graph and node classification tasks across domains, sidestepping the issues around node and edge features we've discussed by assuming that natural language descriptions of features are adequate, and using language model embeddings as features.
-OFA, then, requires that input graphs have textual features, or that existing features can be usefully described in natural language.
-Whereas OFA produces only classification models, \method produces pre-trained models intended for downstream fine-tuning.
-As such \method allows arbitrary downstream tasks to be conducted which are not possible with OFA, regression being an example.